pointlesspun/hand-of-cards/README.md

 * Refactor & add documentation.
 * Add jsx (or htm) variation.
 * Add locked mode in which all cards are visible on screen.
-* Replace indicators by dots and remove next, previous buttons.
 * Add mouse support.
 * Add 'playing' cards and getting random new ones.
 * Try some optimization(s) for less powerful devices (aka phones).